Pinegrow/PinegrowDevelopersDocumentation/Sections and Fields.md

 ## Overview

-Sections and fields add and organize controls for components.
+Sections and fields are passed as component keys following the main body keys in the ```PGComponentType``` options.
+They add and organize controls for components and are optional if the component adds only an HTML snippet.
 Each section organizes a group of fields on either the Property or Actions tab of the Pinegrow Editor.
 Each field, in turn, encodes the control activity.

+---
 ### Section Set-up
-___
 The ```sections``` key receives an object of objects.
 Each object that it receives is a key:value pair with a unique name for key and an object for value.
 This object in turn has two required and one optional key:value pairs that define a set of controls.
 It is best practice to add a plugin-specific prefix to the unique name of each section to insure it doesn't conflict with another plugin.

 Basic ```section``` structure